Xav519/nginx-docker-terraform/README.md

 }
 ```

-* Name this zip `nginx-app.zip`.
-* Terraform will upload it to S3 and create an Elastic Beanstalk application version from it.

-**Note:** The current Docker image only contains default Nginx.
-The zip is still required to tell Elastic Beanstalk which Docker image to deploy.
+> **Note:** The zip file does **not** need to include your website content.
+Your Docker image already contains the HTML website.
+The zip is only needed so Elastic Beanstalk knows which Docker image to pull and how to configure the container.

 ---